Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/EditData/UpdateAttributesFeatureService/README.md

 2. Create a `FeatureLayer` object from the `ServiceFeatureTable`.
 3. Select features from the `FeatureLayer`.
 4. To update the feature's attribute, first load it, then use the `attributeValue`.
-5. Update the table with `UpdateFeature`.
+5. Update the table with `updateFeature`.
 6. After a change, apply the changes on the server using `applyEdits`.

 ## Relevant API